org-tigris-jsapar/jsapar/docs/basics_schema.md

 <cell name="TheName"/>
 ```
 With the attribute `mandatory="true"`, you can specify that an error is generated if a cell does not have any value.
 See
-chapter about error handling below.
+chapter about error handling in the [basics](basics) article.

 The attribute `default` can be used to assign a default value that will be used if the cell does not contain any value.
+This works both while parsing and while composing.

 As with lines, you can use `ignoreread` and `ignorewrite` on cell level to skip reading while parsing or to skip writing
 a cell value while composing.
 If `ignorewrite=true`, an empty cell will be written as if it contained an empty string.